SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

   CASE 'X'.
     WHEN wseltab1.

       DATA seltab1 TYPE TABLE OF rsparams WITH EMPTY KEY. seltab1 = VALUE #( ( selname = 'PARAM2' kind = 'P' low = 'Test' ) ).
       SUBMIT zdemo_abap_report_submit USING SELECTION-SCREEN 9000 WITH SELECTION-TABLE seltab1 AND RETURN.

+    WHEN wseltab2.

-      WHEN wseltab2.DATA seltab2 TYPE TABLE OF rsparams WITH EMPTY KEY. seltab2 = VALUE #( ( selname = 'SEL1' kind = 'S' low = 'A' high = 'M' option = 'BT' sign = 'I' ) ).
+      DATA seltab2 TYPE TABLE OF rsparams WITH EMPTY KEY. seltab2 = VALUE #( ( selname = 'SEL1' kind = 'S' low = 'A' high = 'M' option = 'BT' sign = 'I' ) ).
       SUBMIT zdemo_abap_report_submit USING SELECTION-SCREEN 9001 WITH SELECTION-TABLE seltab2 AND RETURN.

+    WHEN wseltab3.

-      WHEN wseltab3.DATA seltab3 TYPE TABLE OF rsparams WITH EMPTY KEY. seltab3 = VALUE #( ( selname = 'PARAM3' kind = 'P' low = 'Hello' )
+      DATA seltab3 TYPE TABLE OF rsparams WITH EMPTY KEY. seltab3 = VALUE #( ( selname = 'PARAM3' kind = 'P' low = 'Hello' )
                          ( selname = 'SEL2' kind = 'S' low = 1 high = 10 option = 'BT' sign = 'I' ) ).
       SUBMIT zdemo_abap_report_submit USING SELECTION-SCREEN 9002 WITH SELECTION-TABLE seltab3 AND RETURN.

     WHEN simple_w.

       "Calls the standard selection screen
       SUBMIT zdemo_abap_report_submit WITH param1 = 'ABAP' AND RETURN.

+    WHEN with_sel.

-    WHEN with_sel.SUBMIT zdemo_abap_report_submit USING SELECTION-SCREEN 9000 WITH param2 = 'lorem' AND RETURN.
+      SUBMIT zdemo_abap_report_submit USING SELECTION-SCREEN 9000 WITH param2 = 'lorem' AND RETURN.

     WHEN singlrt.

       "Single value passed for ranges table
       "Note:
       "- Specifying SIGN is optional.
 The default value for sign is 'I'.